Check Engine Light Diagnostics

 What is the Check Engine Light?

 The check engine light (also known as the CEL, Engine Light, Check Light, Malfunction Indicator Light or MIL) is an important warning system in your car.
 It lets you know there is something wrong with the engine management computer.
 The main purpose is to monitor your emissions system, but engines are so complicated it can have many different causes.
+When the light turns on, getting a Check Engine Light diagnostic is crucial.

 What triggers the Check Engine Light?